 Education is a key pillar of women's economic empowerment.
 Primary and secondary school enrolment rates in the ESA5 are, on average, almost equal for girls and boys.
 However, absenteeism and/or school dropout amongst girls are high in Madagascar, Mauritius and Zimbabwe, owing to social taboos, child marriage, early pregnancy, poverty, or child labour.
-In all the ESA5, there is pronounced segregation of women and men into very different career tracks and specializations in secondary and tertiary education and in university.
-This may underpin and exacerbate labour market segmentation by sex.55
+In all the ESA5, there is pronounced segregation of women and men into very different career tracks and specializations in secondary and tertiary education.
+This may underpin and exacerbate labour market segmentation by sex.

 The effective implementation of the Article on Trade and Gender Equality proposed for the deepening of the EPA would need to address the key gaps identified in the baseline.
 The steps needed would vary across the five ESA countries, as the summary of the baseline has shown the different current levels of gender equality.
+They should build on measures already identified in the ESA5 countries' national gender policy documents.
+Moreover, the COVID-19 pandemic has had implications for women and girls.
+It has deepened inequalities and increased women's income insecurity and unemployment and intensified women's unpaid care and domestic work burdens.
+Therefore, measures to implement the Article on Trade and Gender Equality should take into account the impacts of the COVID-19 pandemic on women and gender equality in the ESA5.
 To varying degrees, steps for implementation are likely to be needed in the following areas:

-1. Effective implementation of obligations under international and regional agreements on gender equality and women's rights
+1. Effective implementation of obligations under international and regional agreements on gender equality and women's rights.